HSBC to expand further in China, cut red tape under new management team

 HSBC said at that time it would hire 4,000 new staff and invest billions to make the Pearl River Delta its gateway to China, a retail and corporate banking push that bet on a tech boom, infrastructure spending and a growing middle class.

-But the presentation to investors on Monday showed the bank's profits in mainland China retail banking in 2017 fell by 7 percent compared with a year earlier.
+But the presentation to investors on Monday showed the bank's mainland China retail banking unit made a loss of $44 million in 2017.

 Chinese regulations that stipulate customers must visit a branch to open an account have slowed HSBC's technology-based push, analysts at Keefe, Bruyette & Woods said, since the lender only has 227 outlets in China versus local banks that have thousands each.